-Woodcrest State College considers it best practice to invite the parent and the student who was suspended to a re-entry meeting on the day of their scheduled return to school.
+Woodcrest State College considers it best practice to invite the parent and the student who was suspended to a re-entry meeting.
 The purpose of this meeting is to engage in restorative practice.
 It is not a time to review the student's behaviour or the decision to suspend, the student has already received a punishment through their disciplinary absence from school.
 The aim of the re-entry meeting is for school staff to set the student up for future success and strengthen home-school communication.